Skip to main content

 Biography

-Dr Kiran Phull is a Lecturer in International Relations at the Department of War Studies.
-Her research focuses on the politics of global knowledge production and the rise of scientific opinion polling.
-She takes a critical and interdisciplinary approach to the study of public opinion, and is interested in how epistemic technologies (like polls, surveys, and data) create and shape the conditions for governing social and political life.
+Dr Kiran Phull is a Lecturer in International Relations in the Department of War Studies.
+Her research examines the politics of global knowledge production using historical and sociological approaches, focusing particularly on the management of populations through opinion polling.
+She is interested in the critical interrogation of epistemic data technologies as forces that shape the conditions for governing social and political life, and she explores ways to challenge these dynamics.

-Before joining King’s College London, Kiran was a Postdoctoral Fellow at the London School of Economics, taking part in the teaching and design of LSE100, an interdisciplinary social science training programme for undergraduates.
-She received her PhD in International Relations from the London School of Economics, where she explored the history of scientific inquiry into Middle Eastern publics.
+Before joining King’s College London, Kiran was a Postdoctoral Fellow at the London School of Economics, where she was involved in the teaching and design of LSE100, an interdisciplinary social science training programme for undergraduates.
+She earned her PhD in International Relations from the London School of Economics, where she investigated the history of scientific inquiry into Middle Eastern publics.
 Her doctoral research was funded by the Social Sciences and Humanities Research Council of Canada.

-Her empirical work takes place in sites like social science institutes and universities, international private polling firms, and state departments.
-Kiran has research interests in critical pedagogy and the production of disciplinary bias in IR, as well as experience working in the private sector in quantitative methods and data analysis.
+Her empirical work is situated in sites such as social science institutes and universities, global private polling companies, and state departments.
+Kiran has research interests in critical pedagogy and the production of disciplinary bias in International Relations, as well as experience working in the private sector in quantitative methods and data analysis.
 She provides consultation on data analytics, survey research methods, and data visualisation in policy and higher education circles.

 Research Interests